Privacy, Prediction, and Allocation: Private Allocation when Welfare is Directly Observable

 \subsection{ILA}

-Our strategy for privatizing ILA is presented in \autoref{alg:ila-direct}; we compute a private estimate of the empirical CDF of welfare scores, from which we derive a high-probability lower bound on $w_{s(k)}$, the maximum welfare treated by the optimal allocation.
+Our strategy for privatizing ILA is presented in \autoref{alg:ila-direct}; we take as input $n$ welfare scores from the population to compute a private estimate of the empirical CDF (in this section, we set $n = P$; in other sections, $n \le P$).
+Using this, we derive a high-probability lower bound on $w_{s(k)}$, the maximum welfare treated by the optimal allocation.
 Our own allocation assigns aid to everybody whose (possibly noisy) welfare falls below this bound.
 The following results show that \autoref{alg:ila-direct} is private and provide high probability upper and lower bounds on the number of individuals treated:

 \begin{lemma} \autoref{alg:ila-direct} satisfies Joint $\psi$-zCDP for any valid $w, \psi, \theta, s,$ and $k$. \end{lemma}